Advocating for the Best Interest of Your Child

 If a child allocation plan cannot be reached through negotiation or mediation, formal settlement negotiations in court may be required.
 While we prefer to come to an amicable agreement, we are prepared to litigate in court as a last resort.
 Developing child allocation plans and establishing parenting time is always an emotional process, the last thing anyone wants is for the children to be caught in the middle.

 We work diligently as your advocate during child custody cases.
-Don’t take any chances, work with experienced child custody attorneys to strategize the best parenting plan.
+Don’t take any chances, work with experienced child custody attorneys Chicago to strategize the best parenting plan.

 Anderson & Boback are routinely called upon by the courts to serve as child advocates, as we have extensive experience in child-related cases.
 The assistance from a well-established custody lawyer is vital to obtaining the child allocation plan you desire, that is in the best interest of your family.